lukehmcc/luogo/README.md

 ## Acknowledgement

-This work is supported by a [Sia Foundation](https://sia.tech/) grant.
+Th work is supported by a [Sia Foundation](https://sia.tech/) grant.